Neha-ETTALEBY/simple_chatbot/README.md

 # Chatbot with Weather Integration

-This Python project implements a chatbot using NLTK for natural language processing, TensorFlow/Keras for deep learning, and integrates with the OpenWeather API for real-time weather data.
-It responds to weather queries, general questions, and provides jokes.
+This project features a Python-based chatbot that engages users with responses tailored to predefined intents.
+It employs natural language processing through NLTK for intent classification and TensorFlow/Keras for model training.
+The chatbot integrates with the OpenWeather API to provide real-time weather information.
+It responds to weather inquiries, general queries, and offers humor through joke responses.

 ## Technologies Used:
 - Python